jyrkioraskari/mvdXMLChecker/README.md

 ![General View](https://raw.githubusercontent.com/jyrkioraskari/OnlineMvdXMLChecker/master/doc/mvdXMLAPI.png)

-The mvdXMLChecker is a generic tool for verifying IFC models.
-I The validation rules are defined in the mvdXML schema.
-The software produces a BIM Collabolarion Format (BCF) report that can be used in BIM tools like Solibri to review the viewpoints, and the comment of the validation issues found.
+The MVD Checker is a generic tool for verifying IFC models.
+The validation rules are defined in the mvdXML schema.
+The software produces a BIM Collaboration Format (BCF) report that can be used in BIM tools like Solibri to review the viewpoints and the comment of the validation issues.

 References:
 1. Model Support Group (MSG) of buildingSMART International Ltd.